JoshuaJFHolloway/CV/README.md

 #### Fast learner

 For our WellMo project, I learnt ReactJS, Jest, Enzyme and Nightwatch.js without them being taught on the course and, following TDD, built and tested a functioning CBT thought recording app.
-Furthermore, I decided to complete one the Makers practise tech tests in React (Tic Tac Toe) so that I could further my knowledge of the tech.
+Furthermore, I decided expand upon this knowledge by choosing to do my final project using the MERN stack.
+This allowed me to learn ReactJS to a greater depth and understand how it is integrated with a Node, Express and MongoDB backend and server.
 I am curious about absolutely everything and always looking for opportunities to learn.

 ***